Pagsanjan Falls stamp

-The Pagsanjan Falls stamp is a postage stamp, issued on 3 May 1932, which is notable for having an error.
+The Pagsanjan Falls stamp is a postage stamp, issued on May 3, 1932, which is notable for having an error.
 It is part of a set of seven stamps showing places of interest and landmarks in the Philippines, at that time a United States territory.
 It is a postage stamp design error printed in the United States and intended to display an image of Pagsanjan Falls, a tourist attraction in Laguna province in the Philippines.
 However, the image on the stamp is actually of Vernal Fall in Yosemite National Park, California.
+The stamp was withdrawn on November 17, 1932.

-The error has made the stamp the most sought after in the set: the 2008 Scott catalogue value for a very fine mint never-hinged copy of the stamp (Scott #357) is US$25.00, while no other stamp in the set exceeds US$1.00.
+The error has made the stamp the most sought after in the set: the 2008 Scott catalog value for a very fine mint never-hinged copy of the stamp (Scott #357) is US$25.00, while no other stamp in the set exceeds US$1.00.
 The rest of the set comprises 2¢ – Mount Mayon, 4¢ – the Manila Central Post Office, 12¢ – Pier No. 7, Manila, 20¢ – planting rice, 24¢ – rice terraces and 32¢ – Baguio zigzag.